There comes a point late into a Danish wedding party when word goes round that it's time to cut the end off the groom's sock.

 Although some (disarmed) anti-aircraft missiles are still on show to remind visitors that this was a military base up to the 1980s, the island is now a popular day-trip or weekend destination for Copenhagers.
 Within the labyrinth of bunkers built into it is one of the city's strangest hotels.

+Guests reach their rooms along long echoing underground corridors.
+It's all a bit Alcatraz, but beyond the heavy iron doors, the rooms are spacious, decorated with nautical charts and have the air of an seacaptain's cabin.
+Ours had a splendid view over the sound and Copenhagen in the distance.
 The island has small beach for those brave enough to face the chill, and a fine terrace along the quay side with cafes and a restaurant.
 Our wedding feast was held in a long candlelit mess room, all very hygge (cozy - a suprisingly important concept in this land of minimalist design).
 The menu reflected the long-standing French influence over the way Danes treat their abundant northern fisheries and renowned agricultural produce.

 Turbot and langoustine were moulded into a terrine with typical Nordic herbs chervil and dill, this was followed with veal stuffed with breast of guinea fowl and foie gras, flavoured with truffle oil.
 Then Gateau Marcel - a favourite Danish chocolate cake - served with a rum and white chocolate mouse, and carrot and orange sorbet.